leddt/homepage/readme.md

 Deployment
 ----------

+You should edit index.html to change the GA tracking ID (or just remove the tracking code).

 Run `grunt build` to build the project.
 This will create a dist folder with everything needed to run the app.
-Note that the way things are setup right now, the `bower_components` folder does not have to be deployed.
+Note that the way things are setup right now, the `bower_components` folder does not have to be deployed, unless you want to support IE < 9.

 You can setup FTP publishing by editing `Gruntfile.js`.
 Find the line containing `ftp-deploy` and edit to your liking.
 Then, add an `.ftppass` file to the root of the project, containing this: